Nyand/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 5.Function that returns the number of keys in a dictionary.
 6.Function that prints a dictionary by ordered keys.
 7.Function that replaces or adds key/value in a dictionary.
+8.Function that deletes a key in a dictionary.